Blue Jays designate veteran reliever Jason Grilli for assignment

 The Jays acquired Grilli from the Atlanta Braves last season, and he enjoyed success as the set-up man to closer Roberto Osuna as Toronto advanced to the playoffs for the second straight year.

-The Jays also optioned outfielder Dwight Smith Jr., recalled right-handed pitcher Chris Smith and reinstated outfielder Ezequiel Carrera from the disabled list.Report Typo/Error
+Also Monday, the Jays optioned outfielder Dwight Smith Jr., recalled right-handed pitcher Chris Smith and reinstated outfielder Ezequiel Carrera from the disabled list.Report Typo/Error